xonsh/xonsh/docs/xonshrc.rst

     >>> builtins.false = False
     >>> builtins.null = None

-Display different date invformation every 10th time
+Display different date information every 10th time
 ---------------------------------------------------
 For a compact shell prompts, some people prefer a very condensed time format.
 But when you have a lengthy shell session you might want the date to show up in your logs every now and then...